Header

 Discover hotels in the Sauerland on the map

-The Sauerland, the “Land of a Thousand Mountains” in North Rhine–Westphalia, is the perfect destination for active holidays, nature experiences, and relaxing days in charming hotels.
-Dense forests, quiet valleys, rushing rivers, and rugged peaks such as the Kahler Asten shape the region.
-Cycling, hiking, winter sports, or simply taking time out in a wellness hotel in the Sauerland – everyone will find the right experience here.
-The region fascinates visitors in every season.
-In addition to pure nature, the Sauerland offers many opportunities to relax outdoors.
-The Olsberg Kneipp Trail, for example, combines the healing power of nature and water.
-Nearby, warm brine water bubbles into the pools of AquaOlsberg, the “Sauerland Thermal Spa.”
-TalVITAL is the name of the wellness promenade in Saalhausen.
-Nature lovers can discover a Kneipp facility on the banks of the Lenne, a herb garden, a panoramic forest swing, a barefoot path, and a quiet meditation hollow.
+The Sauerland, known as the “Land of a Thousand Mountains” in North Rhine-Westphalia, is the perfect destination for active holidays, nature experiences, and relaxing days in cozy hotels.
+Dense forests, tranquil valleys, rushing rivers, and rugged peaks such as the Kahler Asten shape this remarkable region.
+Whether cycling, hiking, enjoying winter sports, or simply unwinding in a wellness hotel in the Sauerland, everyone can find their ideal experience here.
+The region captivates visitors in every season.

 High Sauerland – Kahler Asten and Winter Holidays